-How do I know when it's time?
+Pet Euthanasia: How will I know it is time?

 Many pets facing a terminal disease have good days and bad days.
 When the bad days begin to outnumber the good ones, the answer may become more evident.
 Additional clinical signs may include a pet sleeping most of the day, lack of control of bodily functions, vomiting, and inability to eat or drink.

 Can you please describe what the procedure is like?

-In approximately two weeks time, I will personally call to let you know their pet's ashes and products have arrived so that we can organize a mutually convenient time and day in which they can be picked up from my home.
-This gives me a second opportunity to connect with you and provide additional emotional support.
+In approximately two weeks time, I will personally call to let you know the ashes and products have arrived so that we can organize a mutually convenient time and day in which they can be picked up from my home.
+At this time, I will be able to connect with you once again and provide additional emotional support.

 Old age and terminal disease are, unfortunately, a natural part of a pet's life.
 It is never easy to face the decline in health of a beloved pet.
 The loss can be equivalent to losing a family member.
 I understand this pain and can help you through the experience, offering as much support as is needed to you and your family.

 Your pet deserves the best life possible, including a humane, compassionate and stress-free ending.
 Let me help you along the journey.